particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 - Connect the device by USB to your computer.
 This is only necessary for initial testing; later on you can do the whole process OTA.

-- Use **Particle: Configure project for device** and select the device you have added and Device OS 6.0.0.
+- Use **Particle: Configure project for device** and select the device you have added and Device OS {{minimumDeviceProtectionVersion}} or later.

 - Open the source for your product firmware.